swift-nav/proact/README.md

-# proakt
+# proact

 This is an experiment to create a single source of truth to bootstrap, develop, package, and distribute universal and Electron React/Redux apps.

-proakt is a framework that attempts to make it easy to bootstrap an application, but also to make your application code ultimately more readable, maintanable, and production-ready.
+proact is a framework that attempts to make it easy to bootstrap an application, but also to make your application code ultimately more readable, maintanable, and production-ready.

-Some view frameworks like proakt as [evil][library-frameworks-evil].
+Some view frameworks like proact as [evil][library-frameworks-evil].
 The arguments are legitimate, but [I](http://www.github.com/joshuagross) grew sick of each of my applications having slightly different, slightly incompatible copies of boilerplate.
 My feeling is that by restricting applications to a subset of common dependencies and patterns, complexity over many applications can be reduced.